 Join us as we dance the night away!
 We have music, refreshments, and lots of friends!

-There is no pre-registration accepted. $5 cash and a registration form are required at the door.
+There is no pre-registration; $5 cash and a registration form are required at the door.

-Join us as we dance the night away!
-We will have music, refreshments, and lots of friends!
 Chaperones and volunteers will be available to supervise participants.
-Those participants who need a higher level of supervision or assistance are welcome to attend but must provide their own chaperone.
+Those participants who need a higher level of supervision or assistance are welcome to attend but must provide their own chaperones.
 There is no pre-registration; $5 cash and a registration form is required at the door.
-Parents, workers, and chaperones admitted for free but must complete the registration form for entry.
+Parents, workers, and chaperones are admitted for free but must complete the registration form for entry.

 For information on any of the dances listed above, please contact Specialized Recreation and Inclusion Services at 919-996-2147.